Matthew Scurfield Turning the Stone, all rights reserved.

 In July 2016, the UK government release a statistical report that proudly declares Britain as the second biggest arms dealer in the world, with most sales driven by war in the Middle East.
 In September, of that same year, UNICEF publish a document, “Uprooted: The growing crisis for refugee and migrant children”, stating that some 50 million children worldwide are forced to take terrifying journeys, fleeing their homes in frantic search of survival, thousands from war torn countries in the Middle East.
 Seeking refuge, swimming in poverty, they become victims of human smuggling, trafficking, and other extreme forms of abuse – bought and sold, as you would a piece of furniture, anything to get to the haven, of that same said country, that coincidently upholds the arms trade.

 Orphans from Syria, Afghanistan, Iraq, Eritrea and Kosovo, to name some, are crossed off the map, destroyed by power hungry ministers, who see human rights as nothing better than a flea circus, unashamedly seeking power behind a dutiful mask, dishing out leading backhanders, of lies and deceit.

-The illegalities and political corruption make the numbers and outcome, for the ravishes of evacuees, difficult to pin down.
+The corruption and political smokescreens make the numbers and outcome, for the ravishes of evacuees, difficult to pin down.
 Nevertheless, a recent UK government paper – Revue of the National Referral Mechanism for victims of human trafficking, tells us that lives lost, to slavery and trafficking, has risen dramatically in recent years.
 In 2016, the UN agency, International Labour Organization, gives a clearer indication, registering 21 million men, women and children as enslaved against their will, in debt bondage, or working in appalling conditions.

 TURNING THE STONE by MATTHEW SCURFIELD